 Sheppard reflects on 2022 WNBA title, joins Evan Hughes on Hokie Sports Insider Podcast

-Opens in a new window Hokie Sports Insider Podcast Opens in a new window Season Tickets Opens in a new window Schedule
+Opens in a new window Hokie Sports Insider Podcast Opens in a new window Schedule Opens in a new window Season Tickets

 Following the Las Vegas Aces' series-clinching 78-71 win over the Connecticut Sun on September 18, former Virginia Tech women's basketball player Aisha Sheppard has been crowned a WNBA champion.
 The Aces defeated the Sun in four games to win the 2022 WNBA title, its first in franchise history.